andotalao24/andotalao24.github.io/_pages/about.md

 - **SELF-EXPLAIN: Teaching Large Language Models to Reason Complex Questions by Themselves**
 **_Jiachen Zhao_**, Zonghai Yao, Zhichao Yang, Hong Yu
 In preparation.
 Workshop on robustness of zero/few-shot learning in foundation models @ NIPS 23.
-[TL;DR] *Inspired by encoding specificity in humans' memory system, we find LLMs themselves can produce explanations of complex questions given the answer, which we refer to SELF-EXPLAIN.
+[TL;DR] *Inspired by encoding specificity in humans' memory system, we find LLMs themselves can produce explanations of complex questions given an answer, which we refer to SELF-EXPLAIN.
 Prompting with self-explanation through in-context learning can make LLMs more confident and more calibrated as well.
 Prompting with self-explanation can even outperform prompting with human-crafted CoT on challenging knowledge-intensive reasoning tasks.*

 - **Mist-KD: Multi-stage Knowledge Distillation from Large Language Models**\
 **_Jiachen Zhao_**, Wenlong Zhao\*,  Andrew Drozdov\*，Benjamin Rozonoyer, Jay-Yoon Lee, Mohit Iyyer, Andrew McCallum\